A Idioms

 - to be able to be won or lost, to be at risk

-Much money was at stake during the negotiations for the oil pipeline.
+Much money was at stake during the negotiations for the new stadium.

-We went to meet the legal advisor at the appointed time.
+We went to meet our lawyer at the appointed time.

 at the bottom of the hour